Adelle Davis: Quotes

+Davis is known for the quote "Eat breakfast like a king, lunch like a prince and dinner like a pauper."

 Private life

 In October 1943, Davis married George Edward Leisey, and adopted his two children, George and Barbara, though she never had children of her own.
 She divorced George Leisey in 1953 and married a retired accountant and lawyer named Frank Sieglinger in 1960.

-In 1973 she was diagnosed with multiple myeloma and later died of the same disease in 1974 in her home at the age of seventy.
-She attributed her getting cancer to her early years in college, where she ate junk food before learning about its negative effects on health, and to a number of X-rays she underwent.
-Before her death she stated, "In my opinion there is no question whatsoever that the terrific amount of cancer we have now is related to the inadequacies of our American diet."
+In 1973, she was diagnosed with multiple myeloma and later died of the same disease in 1974 in her home at the age of seventy.
+She attributed her getting cancer to her early years in college, where she ate junk food before learning about its negative effects on health and to a number of X-rays she underwent.
+Before her death, she stated, "In my opinion, there is no question whatsoever that the terrific amount of cancer we have now is related to the inadequacies of our American diet."